2018 Galactosemia Foundation Conference Frequently Asked Questions (FAQ)

 · The General Program is for adults 18 years old and over.

-· The childcare program is for children up to age 12.
+· The childcare program is for children 6 months to age 12.

 · G-Force program is for teens with galactosemia and their siblings.